juicedata/juicefs-csi-driver/docs/en/cookbook/ceph.md

 If you use [Ceph](https://ceph.io) as the underlying storage for JuiceFS, you can either use the standard [S3 RESTful API](https://docs.ceph.com/en/latest/radosgw/s3) to access the [Ceph Object Gateway (RGW)](https://docs.ceph.com/en/latest/radosgw), or the more efficient [`librados`](https://docs.ceph.com/en/latest/rados/api/librados) to access Ceph storage.

-JuiceFS CSI Driver supports [adding extra files to mount pod](../guide/pv.md#mount-pod-extra-files), with this mechanism, we can add Ceph client configuration files (obtained from the host path `/etc/ceph`) into the mount pod.
+JuiceFS CSI Driver supports [adding extra files to Mount Pod](../guide/pv.md#mount-pod-extra-files), with this mechanism, we can add Ceph client configuration files (obtained from the host path `/etc/ceph`) into the Mount Pod.

 ## Create JuiceFS volume using Ceph storage